munificent/craftinginterpreters/book/local-variables.md

 ^code interpret-get-local (1 before, 2 after)

-It takes a single byte operand for the stack slot where the local lives.
+It takes a single-byte operand for the stack slot where the local lives.
 It loads the value from that index and then pushes it on top of the stack where later instructions can find it.